Clastify logo

 Image

-This reaction counts as both reduction and addition.
-It is reduction because the carbon atoms gain hydrogen and their oxidation states decrease.
-It is addition because atoms are added across a carbon–carbon multiple bond.
-In later alkene chemistry, some reactions are classified as electrophilic addition because the mechanism begins with attack by an electrophile; hydrogenation is classified here by the redox change.
+This reaction is both reduction and addition.
+It counts as reduction because the carbon atoms gain hydrogen and their oxidation states decrease.
+It counts as addition because atoms are added across a carbon–carbon multiple bond.
+Later, in alkene chemistry, some reactions are described as electrophilic addition because the mechanism starts with attack by an electrophile; here, hydrogenation is classified by the redox change.

 The standard hydrogen electrode is the reference point